Near Horizon of 5D Rotating Black Holes from 2D Perspective: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper we studied the near horizon geometry of the 5D extremal rotating black holes from the 2D point of view by reduction over the angular coordinates following \cite{CL}.
-We showed that the consistency of the boundary conditions implies that both of the gauge fields, which correspond to two angular momenta, should appear in the same manner.
-By studying the variation of the boundary energy momentum tensor we calculated the central charge of the CFT$_1$ dual to the reduced solution which is AdS$_2$.
+In this paper we studied the near horizon geometry of the 5D extremal rotating black holes from the 2D point of view by reducing the theory over the angular part of the coordinates following \cite{CL}.
+We showed that the consistency of the boundary conditions implies that both of the gauge fields, which correspond to two angular momenta in 5D, appear in the same manner.
+By studying the variation of the boundary energy momentum tensor we calculate the central charge of the CFT dual to the reduced solution which has a AdS$_2$ geometry.

-Although we did not trace the power of the fluctuations of the metric in 5D point of view (\ref{h}) due to the process of reduction, we showed that by following consistency of the boundary conditions the results are in agreement with the calculations of 5D viewpoint \cite{LSK}.
-The advantage of the consistency is, compensating of the variations of both of the gauge fields with the diffeomorphisms variation \S \ref{CBC}.
-It is interesting to study the relation between consistency of boundary conditions from 5D (\ref{h}) and 2D (\ref{cbc2}) viewpoints.
+Although we did not trace the power of the fluctuations of the 5D metric due to the process of reduction, we showed that for consistent boundary conditions the results are in agreement with the calculations of 5D viewpoint \cite{LSK}.
+The advantage of the consistency is, compensating of the variations of both of the gauge fields with the diffeomorphism variation studied in \S \ref{CBC}.
+It is interesting to study the relation between consistency of boundary conditions from 5D and 2D point of views which are given in (\ref{h}) and (\ref{cbc2}) respectively.

-Thus we conclude that from the 2D viewpoint the consistency of boundary conditions respect the symmetry of the near horizon geometry discussed in \cite{LSK} in the Kerr/CFT approach systematically.
-Since $\alpha$ appeared in the central charge (\ref{ccc}) is proportional to the Wald entropy (\ref{cons1}), it is natural to study the effect of the symmetry of the near horizon geometry.
+Finally, we conclude that from a 2D point of view, the consistency of boundary conditions respect the symmetry of the near horizon geometry discussed in \cite{LSK} in the Kerr/CFT approach.
+Since parameter $\alpha$ appeared in the central charge (\ref{ccc}) is proportional to the Wald entropy (\ref{cons1}), it is natural to study the effect of the symmetry of the near horizon geometry.
 The symmetry of the rotating coordinates in 5D point of view inherited to $M_{ij}$ (\ref{cons3}) and its determinant.
-The result of this symmetry in 5D perspective was investigated in \cite{LSK} but, it is not realized in our two examples studied in \S \ref{Examples}.
+The result of this symmetry in 5D perspective was investigated in \cite{LSK} but, it is not realized in Myers-Perry Black Holes studied in \S \ref{Examples}.